-Exceptions to the consolidation rules are detailed in the next paragraph.
-Other exceptions are not permitted except in rare circumstances.
-Contact BEA if you need to discuss such a request.
-If you file deconsolidated reports, you must file the same type of reports (BE-15A, BE-15B or BE-15C) that would have been required if a consolidated report was filed.
-Report majority-owned subsidiaries, if not consolidated, using the equity method of accounting.
+Unless the exceptions discussed below apply, any deviation from these consolidation rules must be approved in writing by BEA.
+If you file deconsolidated reports, you must file the same type of reports that would have been required if a consolidated report was filed.

+Report majority-owned subsidiaries, if not consolidated, on the BE-15C using the equity method of accounting.
 DO NOT eliminate intercompany accounts (e.g., receivables or liabilities) for affiliates not consolidated.